mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

   together.</p>

   "Music expresses that which cannot be said and on which it is impossible to be silent." — Victor Hugo

+  \    “Tradition is not the worship of ashes, but the preservation of fire.”  — Gustav Mahler
 studio_policy: >-
   <li>30/45/60 minutes in-person or virtual lessons offered.</li><li> Multiple
   payment method options: Zelle, Paypal, Venmo, cash, check, etc. </li> <li>